POP_ASSUM_LISTTactical.POP_ASSUM_LIST : (thm list -> tactic) -> tactic

 Fails if the function fails when applied to the list of

-d assumptions, or if the resulting tactic fails when
+ASSUMEd assumptions, or if the resulting tactic fails when

 applied to the goal with no assumptions.

-There is nothing magical about POP_ASSUM_LIST
+There is nothing magical about POP_ASSUM_LIST: the same

-effect can be achieved by using ASSUME a
+effect can be achieved by using ASSUME a explicitly

-wherever the assumption a
+wherever the assumption a is used.
+If

-is used, it is unwise to select elements by
+POP_ASSUM_LIST is used, it is unwise to select elements by

-number from the ASSUME
+number from the ASSUMEd-assumption list, since this

 introduces a dependency on ordering.